Thanks to the best free website builder service, creating a website with no money is an achievable task.

 We've already featured the best website builder software which includes paid-for services that include the widest range of features.
 However, there are some good free website builders out there.

 The problem is that there are so many website creation applications and services vying for attention that it can be difficult to know which one to opt for – this is where we can help.

 Top 3 website builder services of 2022

 These first three options aren't necessarily free, but they are the best website builder services you can get.
 With Wix being the top pick, you can use its premium services without paying a penny as the website builder offers a free service as well as paid options.

 1. Wix - a top-notch website builder that's great value

 Wix is top dog when it comes to free website builders, but it also offers some powerful paid plans.
 Their paid services start from as little as $8.50 per month for the Combo plan (over three years) which removes the adverts from your site, as well as giving you 3GB of storage space, a free domain and free SSL certificate.

-We've collated the very best free website builders available, including a mixture of offline software and online tools.
+We've collated the very best free website builders available, from the 50+ website builders we've tested and reviewed.